learn-co-curriculum/js-and-the-web/readme.md

   3. Remove or add HTML
 	  - Javascript can remove or add HTML.
 Above, we added and removed the css class image.

-You are not expected to read and understand the Javascript code at this point in time (that's we have this course), but do remember that Javascript allows us to find HTML, listen and respond to events, and remove or add HTML.
+You are not expected to read and understand the Javascript code at this point in time (you'll get there by going through this course), but do remember that Javascript allows us to find HTML, listen and respond to events, and remove or add HTML.

 Now that you know what Javascript does, you better determine how to change functionality of a website.
 This is really nice, because as we'll see in a future lesson, the Javascript code of all websites is exposed and free for you to copy or interact with.